 If you have a question about grant applications email our research team researchgrants@musculardystrophyuk.org.

-The remit is to increase ‘understanding of the underlying causes of disease, develop potential treatments and improve the quality of life of people living with neuromuscular conditions.
-Refer to Our Research Strategy for more information.
+The remit is to increase understanding of the underlying causes of disease, develop potential treatments and improve the quality of life of people living with neuromuscular conditions.
+Refer to our Research Strategy for more information.

 We’re only able to fund research within the UK at the present time, although international collaborations are encouraged.
 Any exceptions to this will be made known when the grant call(s) are announced – check the funding opportunities page for more information.